pokt-network/smt/README.md

   - 5M = 5,000,000 (Five million)
   - 10M = 10,000,000 (Ten million)
-- These sizes refer to the number of key-value pairs or key-value-sum triples inserted into the tree either beforehand or during the benchmark depending on which benchmark it is.
+- These sizes refer to the number of key-value pairs or key-value-sum triples inserted into the trie either beforehand or during the benchmark depending on which benchmark it is.

 _NOTE: Unless otherwise stated the benchmarks in this document were ran on a 2023 14-inch Macbook Pro M2 Max with 32GB of RAM.
-The trees tested are using the `sha256.New()` hasher._
+The tries tested are using the `sha256.New()` hasher._

 _TODO: There is an opportunity to do a fuzz test where we commit every `N`